lubo93/disease-testing/README.md

 ## References
 * L. Böttcher, M. R. D'Orsogna, T. Chou, [Using excess deaths and testing statistics to determine estimates of COVID-19 mortalities](https://link.springer.com/article/10.1007/s10654-021-00748-2), European Journal of Epidemiology (2021)
-* L. Böttcher, M. R. D'Orsogna, T. Chou, [A statistical model of COVID-19 testing in populations: effects of sampling bias and testing errors](https://medrxiv.org/cgi/content/short/2021.05.22.21257643v1), to appear in Philosophical Transactions of the Royal Society A (2021)
+* L. Böttcher, M. R. D'Orsogna, T. Chou, [A statistical model of COVID-19 testing in populations: effects of sampling bias and testing errors](https://medrxiv.org/cgi/content/short/2021.05.22.21257643v1), Philosophical Transactions of the Royal Society A (2022)

 Please cite our works if you use our data analysis and disease testing frameworks.